It's a Wrap! A Brief History and Some Recipes

 - taste amazing—not at all like "diet" food.

-This Spinach/Hummus/Bell Pepper wrap from their CL Diet Plan has all of the flavors of a Greek salad.
+This Spinach/Hummus/Bell Pepper wrap by Callie Nash for their CL Diet Plan has all of the flavors of a Greek salad.

 I love tuna salad, but find that most sandwich shops use far too much mayonnaise.
 Let the taste of the tuna shine through in this wrap by using a good-quality solid white tuna.
 I also love the briny taste of dill pickles with my tuna sandwich, but some people (strangely?) prefer sweet pickles.
 Use whatever condiment you prefer—I promise not to judge.

 - 1 teaspoon Dijon mustard

 - 1 tablespoon capers, rinsed and drained (optional)